Hoteps: Reception

-Critics have argued that hotep beliefs are too narrow-minded (they only focus on Ancient Egypt, as opposed to Sub-Saharan Africa and other aspects of African history).
+Critics have argued that hotep beliefs are too narrow-minded, contending that they only focus on Ancient Egypt, as opposed to Sub-Saharan Africa and other aspects of African history.
 Black feminists argue that hoteps perpetuate patriarchy and rape culture by policing women's sexuality and tolerating predatory black men.

 Anthropologist Miranda Lovett, writing in the online magazine Sapiens, critiqued Hotep-promoted internet memes that "juxtapose incongruous elements of African culture and contemporary life" and present Black women as "Nubian queens" or "mothers of civilization" who "are expected to serve primarily as support to their Black husbands".
 Lovett argues: "The Hoteps movement is a testament to the uniquely painful and complicated history of African Americans.
 It is anchored in a long tradition of looking to Africa for points of needed pride.
 Yet it also risks propagating false histories and conventions, and, ironically, disparaging Black women and those who are LGBTQ in the service of elevating Black identity."

 Notable adherents

-Notable people who have promoted hotep ideas, or have been described as part of hotep subculture, include Kanye West, Kyrie Irving, and Umar Johnson.
+Notable people who have promoted hotep ideas, or have been described as part of the hotep subculture, include Kanye West, Kyrie Irving, and Umar Johnson.